Lottejohanna/Programmeerproject/PROCESS.md

 * difficulties connecting button and drowdown choices

-* student helped me: make global variable 'current_year' and 'current_category' and update these when clicked on button or dropdown
+* student helped me: make global variable 'current_year' and 'current_category' and update these when clicked on button or dropdown, still not working

 * again adjusted json to ease interactivity later on (other student told me), added countrycode to deepest layer: